Booking an Appointment-a 3 step process:

 Most babies are reasonably well during their first days and are able to room-in with Mum in hospital.
 These babies are called ‘non-admitted’ or ‘outpatients’.
 Non-admitted care is rebated by Medicare.

 If baby is unwell or needs closer supervision and care they are admitted (as an inpatient) to the Nursery.
 When this happens, the admitted care is rebated by your health fund rather than Medicare.
 We will send the invoice relating to these admitted items to your fund for payment.
-We will also send you an invoice for any care not covered by your fund ( your out of pocket costs or "gap").
+We will then send you an invoice for any care not covered by your fund ( your out of pocket costs or "gap").

 HOW QUICKLY WILL I GET THE REBATES?